cpeuvrel/float-eval-bash-builtins/README.md

 # Not yet supported
   - Scientific notation `1.00E+003`
+  - Several evaluations at once (with REPLY an array to store the several results).
+  - Syntax check
+  - Error handling

 # Benchmarks
 You can do a simple benchmark by executing `./test.sh` (it will also check that the builtin's behavior is as expected).